 Delos island is a Cycladic isle like no other.
-A UNESCO world heritage site, and an island with origins rooted in magic and mystery, Delos is a fascinating addition to any Cycladic itinerary.
+It is a UNESCO world heritage site and an island with origins rooted in magic and mystery.

-The southern part of the island is awash with wild, secluded natural beaches that sit against a dramatic backdrop of cliffs – each more beautiful than the last.
+The southern part of the island is awash with wild, secluded natural beaches that sit against a dramatic backdrop of cliffs.
 Tripiti beach, Mylopotas beach, and Pepper beach are among the island’s highest-rated.

 The island of Folegandros is a small rocky landmass that awaits on the Southern edge of the Cyclades.
 Those seeking to escape the crowds and package holiday tourists that hog the Greek islands during the summer months will find some much-needed respite on this little island.

-Named after King Midos’ son Folegandros, the island is home to just 700 people.
+The island is home to just 700 people.
+It was named after King Midos’ son Folegandros.
 While Folegandros has escaped the eyes of international tourists and mainstream tourism, it is a popular weekend break destination for Athenians.

 Kea (Tzia in Greek) floats in the Cycladic archipelago just two hours away from Athens.
 Despite its proximity to the mainland, little Kea feels a million miles away from the chaos of modern living.

-A nature lover’s paradise, Kea boasts more hiking trails than any other Greek island.
+Kea is a nature lover’s paradise.
+It boasts more hiking trails than any other Greek island.
 The charming town of Ioulis is the island’s capital and a perfect place to base yourself for a day or two.